Does Your Business Depend on an Irreplaceable Person?

 The business entity buys and pays for all policies on key persons (the business as beneficiary)

 One policy insures all named key persons, but with a “first-to-die” provision (premiums are usually lower because only one life is covered)

 Buying term, whole or universal life insurance (some policies even build cash value over time)

 We can provide you with resources to help you navigate the options available so you can decide which one works best for you.
 We can also help you select and manage insurance for your overall business needs.
 Our clients benefit from the convenience of having one resource for their business protection needs.

 Any life insurance purchase requires a complicated and honest conversation, but it’s also a necessary part of risk management.
 We’re here to help you through your options and reduce the complications.
 Give us a buzz – we’ll direct you to an insurance professional who can set up a time to go over the details with you.

-Call us at V.F.
-McNeil Insurance (203) 481-2684, or request an appointment online to learn more about protecting your business with the right type of business insurance.
+Does your business depend on an irreplaceable person?
+Call V.F.
+McNeil Insurance at (203) 481-2684, or request an appointment online to learn more about protecting your business with the right type of business insurance.